Coastal Stories Grant FAQ

 Examples of eligible projects:

-• Hiring artists and/or community members to design and implement murals or other visual art installations.
+• Hiring local artists or community members to design and implement storytelling products.

-• Hiring a historian or community members to research and write content, and developing storytelling products with this content.
+• Hiring a historian or community members to research and write content for storytelling products.

-• Adding storytelling/ interpretive elements onto existing waterfronts, public accessways, interpretive centers, installations/education exhibits, etc.
+• Adding storytelling or interpretive elements onto existing infrastructure (waterfronts, public accessways, interpretive centers, installations/education exhibits, etc.) in free public spaces.

-• Projects that use creative forms of storytelling not listed here are also encouraged to apply.
+• Projects that use creative forms of community engagement to develop and implement storytelling products.

 Examples of ineligible projects include:

-• Hiring historians or community members to write content, without presenting this content in a way that will reach its expected audience.
+• Hiring historians, artists, or community members to write content, without presenting this content in a way that centers the historically excluded community’s perspective and/or contributions.

 • Primarily social media campaigns/content.

-• Projects that provide excursions to the coastal.
+• Projects that provide excursions to the coast.
 Please see the Conservancy’s Explore the Coast grants for this type of funding.

 What is the maximum and minimum grant award?